 Psychologist salary and career advancement

-Nationally, the number of jobs for psychologists is expected to increase by 14% through 2026, a rate that’s twice that of the projected increase for all occupations.
+Nationally, the number of jobs for psychologists is expected to increase by 11.4% through 2032, compared to a 3% projected increase for all occupations.

 Therapy & Counseling Licensure in New York

 Therapy and counseling licensure in New York is administered by the NYSED OP.
 Licenses are awarded to mental health practitioners categorized as creative arts therapists, marriage and family therapists, mental health counselors, and psychoanalysts.

 Education requirements for all NYS therapy and counseling licenses must be met from a program registered by the NYSED or a substantial equivalent.
 You can check with the New York Office of Higher Education for registered programs in each specialty.

 All NYS mental health practitioners must complete at least 2 hours of child abuse coursework or training.
 Other requirements vary by license title.

 Creative arts therapists

 To use the arts in diagnosis and treatment, you’ll need a master’s degree or higher degree in creative arts therapy from a program that’s accredited by the American Art Therapy Association or another acceptable agency.
 Your program must include at least 48 semester credits and a supervised practicum of 500 hours.